 The School of Foreign Service offers a variety of graduate certificates that allow students to focus on a particular region or topic throughout their studies.
 These certificates are offered by departments and centers across the SFS and have their own requirements in addition to the requirements of the SSP degree.
 Most SFS Graduate Certificates can be completed concurrently with the M.A. in Security Studies.
 Students work with the academic advising staff in both SSP and the department offering the certificate to map out their course plans to accommodate the requirements of a certificate program in conjunction with their SSP requirements.
 Find more information about graduate certificates on the main School of Foreign Service website.

 At SSP, we value student success and recognize that education is not a one-size-fits-all endeavor.
 SSP has a team of dedicated academic advisors who work closely with students on creating a course of study, choosing courses, and addressing academic issues.
-For students’ convenience, appointments are scheduled online and can be conducted in person, over the phone, or via Skype.
+For students’ convenience, appointments are scheduled online and can be conducted via Zoom, over the phone, or in person.
+Current students should visit the SSP Student Resources Canvas page to book an advising appointment.